-The mission of the Collaboratory on School and Child Health (CSCH) is to facilitate innovative and impactful connections across research, policy, and practice arenas relevant to school and child health.
-CSCH serves as a central resource to university and external partners engaged in efforts that inform healthy, safe, supportive, and engaging environments for all children.
+The mission of the Collaboratory on School and Child Health (CSCH) is to facilitate innovative and impactful connections across research, policy, and practice arenas to advance equity in school and child health.
+CSCH is committed to anti-racist work that prioritizes inclusion, reduces disparities, and creates systemic change.

-CSCH will disseminate evidence in actionable ways for community partners and relevant local, state, national, and international organizations engaged in school and child health efforts.
+CSCH will disseminate evidence in actionable ways for community partners and local, state, national, and international organizations engaged in school and child health efforts.

 CSCH will take a leadership role in exploring, evaluating, and advancing policy to improve school and child health.

 CSCH researchers will educate and mentor students, postdoctoral scholars, researchers, faculty, community members, and others in the science of school and child health policy, process, and practice.

 CSCH serves as a central resource to University and external partners engaged in efforts that inform healthy, safe, supportive, and engaging environments for all children.
 The Collaboratory strives to create a positive environment that supports communication, knowledge sharing, and collaborative work among a diverse network of members in pursuit of this shared aim.
 Our collaborations intentionally use an inclusive, team- and relationship-based approach to broaden capacity for interconnected and cross-disciplinary projects that tackle the most pressing and complex issues in school and child health.